-The U.S. Government and Global Neglected Tropical Diseases
+The U.S. Government and Global Neglected Tropical Disease Efforts

 More than a billion people – one-sixth of the world’s population – are infected with one or more NTDs, an additional two billion are at risk, and each year, half a million people die as a result.1 NTDs have low mortality but high morbidity rates and are the fourth most devastating group of communicable diseases behind lower respiratory infections, HIV, and diarrheal diseases – ranking higher than either malaria or tuberculosis.2

-NTDs have only recently garnered greater international attention from the U.S. government (USG) and other global donors, spurred on by growing recognition of their potential threat to the achievement of the Millennium Development Goals (MDGs) by 2015.3 In addition, the development and expansion of an integrated NTD treatment approach capitalized on the availability of safe and effective treatments for the most prevalent NTDs.
+NTDs have garnered greater attention from the U.S. government (USG) and other global donors over the last decade, spurred on by growing recognition of their potential threat to the achievement of the Millennium Development Goals (MDGs) and their successor, the Sustainable Development Goals (SDGs).3 In addition, the development and expansion of an integrated NTD treatment approach capitalized on the availability of safe and effective treatments for the most prevalent NTDs.

 Over the past ten years, the USG has become more involved in global NTDs.
-Since the launch of the first USG NTD program in 2006, its efforts have expanded to a greater number of countries and provided more than a billion NTD treatments to almost a half a billion people.
-More recently, the USG has affirmed its support for global NTD goals, including eradicating, eliminating, and controlling several NTDs.5
+Since the launch of the first USG NTD program in 2006, its efforts have expanded to a greater number of countries and provided more than 1.4 billion NTD treatments to almost a 700 million people.5 More recently, the USG has affirmed its support for global NTD goals, including eradicating, eliminating, and controlling several NTDs.6

 Current Global Snapshot